3ximus/robin-it/README.md

 v1.1: (Speed and Usability Upgrades)

 	- Implement a beautiful soup parser (DONE)
-	- Implement custom parser
+	- Implement custom parser (DISCONTINUED)
 	- Remove the get download links and use the search algorithm to retrive the magnets and torrent links
 	- Implement `parse_page_links_2` to use with any parser.
-Also make it receive content instead of making it get the page
+Also make it receive content instead of making it get the page (DONE)

 v1.2: (Info Display)